yingweiwo

 Additional Infomation

-Dichlorobenzyl alcohol in combination with [DB13908] is available in over-the-counter products used for symptomatic relief of acute sore throat and postoperative sore throat.
+Dichlorobenzyl alcohol in combination with [DB13908] can be used over-the-counter to relieve symptoms of acute and postoperative sore throat.

 Mechanism of Action

-The use of dichlorobenzyl alcohol has been related to its antibacterial, antiviral and local anesthetic properties.
-The local anesthetic action of dichlorobenzyl alcohol is thought to be due to a reduced sodium channel blockade.
-The antiseptic mechanism of action of dichlorobenzyl alcohol is not fully understood but it is thought to be related to a denaturation of external proteins and rearrangement of the tertiary structure proteins.
+The use of dichlorobenzyl alcohol is related to its antibacterial, antiviral, and local anesthetic properties.
+The local anesthetic effect of dichlorobenzyl alcohol is thought to be due to a reduction in sodium channel blockade.

 Pharmacodynamics

-In vitro studies with the combination of dichlorobenzyl alcohol and amylmetacresol have shown a virucidal against a number of viruses associated with the common cold which is observed by a reduction in the viral load.
-In clinical trials, administration of dichlorobenzyl alcohol lozenges has been shown to generate a reduced throat soreness and to provide pain relief and relief from difficulty in swallowing 5 minutes after administration.
-This effect can last for even 2 hours.
-The relief effect was shown to reach a steady-state after 45 minutes.
+In vitro studies have shown that the combined use of dichlorobenzyl alcohol and pentocresol can effectively kill various viruses associated with the common cold, resulting in a reduction in viral load.
+Clinical trials have shown that dichlorobenzyl alcohol tablets can relieve sore throat and difficulty swallowing within 5 minutes of administration.
+This effect can last up to 2 hours.
+The relief effect reaches steady state after 45 minutes.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.